usharesoft/appcenter-docs/admin/en/source/pages/architecture/deployment-example.rst

 If you want to deploy a public UForge service, you can use a public IP address for each component.

-We recommends using a firewall with the NAT technology to map a public IP address to a private IP address.
+We recommend using a firewall with the NAT technology to map a public IP address to a private IP address.
 This allows you to use public IP addresses only for the Web Front-end and the Web Service.
 The other services stay hidden from the rest of the world.

 For a private network, you can use a NAT translation, but it is better to use the firewall in gateway mode and filter the traffic.
 This way you can open ports on the different services.